JoaquimInteresting/D.B.O.H_Convertor/README.md

 D.B.O.H is a java application that converts numbers from a numerical base to others.

+## Contributing

+Pull request are welcome.
+For major changes, please open an issue first do discuss what you would like to change.
 ## License

 This template is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.